 Hormone therapy for breast cancer

-Some breast cancers have extra receptors on their cells’ surface that attach to the female hormone oestrogen.
-This is called oestrogen- or hormone-receptor-positive cancer.
-The hormones help the cancer cells to grow faster.
+Some cancers have extra receptors on their cells’ surface that are influenced by the female hormone oestrogen.
+This is called oestrogen-receptor-positive cancer.
+The oestrogen helps the cancer cells to grow faster.
+Hormone therapy works by blocking the effects of oestrogen on the breast cancer cells.

-• Just over half of women who get breast cancer before the menopause have oestrogen-receptor-positive cancer.
+- Just over half of those who get breast cancer before the menopause have oestrogen-receptor-positive cancer.

-• About 3 in 4 women who get breast cancer after the menopause have oestrogen-receptor-positive cancer.
+- About 3 in 4 of those who get breast cancer after the menopause have oestrogen-receptor-positive cancer.

 A small number of breast cancers are sensitive to the hormone progesterone only.
 In this case, your doctor will talk to you about the possible benefits and risks of hormone treatment.